SQream/sqream_docs/feature_guides/concurrency_and_locks.rst

    This lock tells other statements that they'll have to wait in order to change an object.

    DDL operations are always exclusive.
-They block other DDL operations, and update DML operations (insert and delete).
+They block other DDL operations, and update DML operations (insert).

 *
    ``inclusive`` - For insert operations, an inclusive lock is obtained on a specific object.
 This prevents other statements from obtaining an exclusive lock on the object.